-Caldwell University’s Post-Master’s, Master of Arts (MA), and Doctor of Philosophy (Ph.D.) graduate programs provide students with the skills and experience to become leaders in the field of applied behavior analysis (ABA).
+Caldwell University’s Department of Applied Behavior Analysis incorporates robust graduate degree programs with classroom and clinical work to prepare you for a career working with the autistic population and those with spectrum disorders.
+Post-Master’s, Master of Arts (MA), and Doctor of Philosophy (Ph.D.) graduate programs provide students with the skills and experience to become leaders in the field of applied behavior analysis (ABA).
 Both the MA and Ph.D.
 ABA programs are accredited by the Association for Behavior Analysis International.
 Caldwell University is one of only seven universities in the world to have both programs accredited.

 Caldwell University Center for Autism

 What sets Caldwell’s Applied Behavior Analysis program apart is the Caldwell University Center for Autism and Applied Behavior Analysis.
 Situated on our campus, the Center provides assessment and intervention services for individuals with autism spectrum disorder (ASD) and other developmental disabilities.
 Led by a team of Doctoral-level Board Certified Behavior Analysts (BCBA-Ds), who also instruct our courses, the Center serves as a central component for clinical training that fulfills the supervision and field work required by the Behavior Analyst Certification Board.
 Graduate students have the valuable opportunity to take practicum at the Center, learning skills in assessment and treatment of children and adolescents with ASD.

 Through coursework, participation in applied and research practica, and completion of an empirical thesis or dissertation, students develop a strong foundation in the science of behavior analysis to explain behavior and to apply these basic principles to improve individual and social conditions.
 These programs meet all education and experience requirements to prepare each graduate for certification as a Board Certified Behavior Analyst.

 ABA Programs of Study